Last updated on February 16, 2026

 This effect is very similar to stun counters, but it’s a little different.
 For example, let’s compare two cards that are similar: Frost Lynx which “freezes,” and Frostfist Strider, which puts a stun counter on a creature.

-If a creature is frozen by Frost Lynx‘s effect, it can be untapped with untap effects coming from creatures or instants and sorceries.
-If it’s stunned by Frostfist Strider, any untap step takes off a stun counter and the creature can untap as normal.
+If a creature is frozen by Frost Lynx‘s effect, it can still be untapped with untap effects coming from creatures or instants and sorceries.
+If it’s stunned by Frostfist Strider, any attempt to untap the permanent takes off a stun counter instead.
 The main difference is that Frost Lynx only restricts the untap effect from the untap step, while the stun counter negates any untap effect at least once.

 Stun vs. Exert

-Exert is like freeze in the sense that it won’t untap during its next untap step if the creature is exerted, while stun impedes the next untap effect.
-If the creature exerted has vigilance, it can attack and not be tapped.
+Exert is like freeze in the sense that an exerted permanent won't untap during its next untap step if the creature is exerted, while stun impedes the next untap effect.
+If the creature exerted has vigilance, it can attack and exert without being tapped.

 Are Stun Counters Good?